 Sperm from the septin 4 knockout mice had a variety of problems in addition to missing the annulus: they could not swim; they had a malfunction in the removal of their cytoplasmic droplets; their tails bent back 180 degrees at the site where the annulus would have been (Figure 3); and they were unable to undergo capacitation—a process necessary in fertilization.
 Using these knockout mice, Council researchers can investigate the various functions of the annulus and study the causes underlying the reasons sperm lacking the septin 4 gene have such an array of anomalies.

 Likewise, the fact that a single gene deletion profoundly affects the sperm suggests that the proteins normally made by this gene are potential targets for the development of novel reversible male contraceptives.
 Contraceptive approaches that target halting the production of sperm work by manipulating testosterone levels, which can result in unwanted side effects, but tweaking a specific protein on a sperm to disable it might inhibit fertility without negative side effects.
 Furthermore, the knowledge gained from these studies will in turn continue to advance medicine’s understanding of human male infertility and potentially improve the fertility and quality of sperm in infertile men.

 Sperm with bent tails point to possible male contraceptive (PDF)

 Publication date: 2005

-The Sept4 septin locus is required for sperm terminal differentiation in mice (abstract)
+The Sept4 septin locus is required for sperm terminal differentiation in mice (abstract) (PDF)